Dr. Lisa A. Miller, Ph.D.

 Undergraduate student

 I'm an undergraduate student in the Miller Lab pursuing a B.S. in biochemistry and an A.B. in economics.
-I like indie games, history, and a good cup of coffee.
+I'm interested in a computationally-heavy approach to researching biological phenomena, with my previous work including studying the long-term health effects in rhesus monkeys of early-life exposure to Californian wildfires.
+In my free time, I like indie games, history, and a good cup of coffee.